Basal Ovulation Thermometer

 - Memory function that allows you to access your BBT reading later on.

 - It shuts off automatically to preserve the battery life.

-- It comes with a plastic travel case that will help keep the ovualtion thermometer safe throughout.
+- It comes with a plastic travel case that will help keep the ovulation thermometer safe throughout.

 How to use your basal thermometer

-Most basal body thermometers can be used orally, just like their regular counterparts.
+Most basal body thermometers can be used orally like their counterparts.
 However, your temp can be taken vaginally or rectally.
-The main thing is to just choose one method and stick with it to avoid getting different readings.
+The main thing is just to choose one method and stick with it to avoid getting different readings.

 While charting your BBT, it’s recommended that you take the temperature when you’re at rest or immediately after waking up.
-So set the alarm and once you wake up, place the Fertility2Family basal ovulation thermometer in your mouth or vagina and snooze until the unit beeps.
-After taking the temperature, you can remove the thermometer and go back to sleep until you’re ready to start your day.
+So set the alarm, and once you wake up, place the Fertility2Family basal ovulation thermometer in your mouth or vagina and snooze until the unit beeps.
+After taking the temperature, you can remove the thermometer and return to sleep until you’re ready to start your day.
 Even if you doze off, the auto shut-off will kick in to save your battery life, while the memory function will save the reading so you can record it in your chat later on.

 As you can see, using our basal body thermometer is pretty easy.
-Fertility2Family basal ovulation thermometer was designed to make you feel confident while you’re taking your readings.
-We even provide instructions on how to use the ovulation thermometer to ensure you do not make mistakes.
+The fertility2Family basal ovulation thermometer was designed to make you feel confident while taking your readings.
+We even provide instructions on using the ovulation thermometer to ensure you do not make mistakes.
 You will also get a tracking chart where you record the basal body temperature every other day.

 Remember to take your temperature simultaneously every day – immediately after waking up and before you leave the bed in the morning.
 All readings can be recorded on the paper graph we provide or digitally on an application (you can choose the app you like).